OKyne1/ot_genome_project/1_assembly_scripts/optimised_assembly/README.md

 Despite testing different flye parameters, no specific ones are used.
 This is because reads are prefiltered to remove reads below 5000 bp (though the value can change).

 ## Medaka polishing with ONT reads
 Unlike flye assembly this step uses all passed mapped reads.
+Polishing tests show this resolves most of the "errors" (it is hard to validate what are real errors).

 ## Illumina polishing (Optional)
 The importance of this step in currently being tested.
 We need to decide if we will use this in future work.